EGO-Tech/starbase-ships/pebbler/README.md

 ## Known Issues

-- Loading of asteriods are rather slow, especially the larger ones.
+- Loading of asteroids are rather slow, especially the larger ones.

 ## Usage